azaharizaman/nexus/docs/SYSTEM ARCHITECHTURAL DOCUMENT.md

 | **Triggering an action** | **Atomic Package** | Dispatch a Domain Event (e.g., UomUpdated::dispatch($uom)). |
 | **Reacting to an action** | **Nexus ERP Core** | Define a Listener in the Core's EventServiceProvider that executes cross-package orchestration logic. |

-Example: When a Serial Number is voided in nexus-model-serialization, it dispatches SerialNumberVoided.
-The Nexus ERP Core listens for this event and then calls the updateStatus method on the relevant PurchaseOrder via the accounting service.
-The serialization package never knew what consumed the event.
+Example: When a Serial Number is voided in nexus-sequencing, it dispatches SerialNumberVoided.
+The nexus/erp Core listens for this event and then calls the updateStatus method on the relevant PurchaseOrder via the accounting service.
+The sequencing package never knew what consumed the event.

 ### **C. Laravel Version and Headless Focus**